ome/omero-guide-mde/docs/mde_editStandard.rst

 **Description**
 ---------------

-By using the OMERO.mde you can annotate your images with standardized key-values at the import step.
+By using OMERO.mde you can annotate your images with standardized key-values at the import step.

 We will show: